- College Resources

 Financial Aid Shopping Sheet

 Ashford University knows that students face a difficult task in deciding where to enroll for higher education, and that understanding the cost of college—and how to pay for it—can be daunting.
 Too often, students are left without a clear explanation of what the costs mean or how they compare to other colleges, and as a result, many students leave college with debt that they didn’t fully understand at the time they entered school.
 Ashford University is committed to ensuring that our prospective students are aware of the financial investment they are making from the beginning and have adopted the Financial Aid Shopping Sheet, to assist in making an educated decision on where to attend school.
 Ashford University is proud to increase services to students and their families.
 The Financial Aid Shopping Sheet , part of our commitment to increasing the quality of information for prospective students, will allow you to see simplified financial aid information in a standardized format from a multitude of colleges and universities.

 Tuition and Fees

-Please review Ashford University's campus tuition and fees in the tables below or simply view the Ashford University Tuition, Fees, Room & Board PDF.
+Please review Ashford University's Clinton Campus tuition and fees in the tables below or simply view the Ashford University Tuition, Fees, Room & Board PDF.
 Please do not hesitate to ask any questions you may have.

 Tuition & Fees: